 Shadbala Calculator

-Shadbala — meaning 'six strengths' in Sanskrit — is the comprehensive planetary strength calculation system in Vedic astrology.
-It evaluates each planet's power across six distinct dimensions: Sthana Bala (positional strength), Dig Bala (directional strength), Kaala Bala (temporal strength), Cheshta Bala (motional strength), Naisargika Bala (natural strength), and Drig Bala (aspectual strength).
-The combined score determines how effectively each planet can deliver its promised results.
-Kaala's Shadbala Calculator computes all six strength components for all nine planets using Swiss Ephemeris positional data.
-Each component is calculated according to classical Parashari rules, producing individual scores that are summed into a total Shadbala value measured in Rupas (a unit of planetary strength).
-A planet is considered strong when its total Shadbala exceeds the minimum required threshold for that specific planet.
-Understanding Shadbala transforms chart interpretation from guesswork to quantitative analysis.
-Two people may both have Jupiter in the 10th house, but if one Jupiter has a Shadbala of 7 Rupas and the other has 3 Rupas, the career outcomes will be dramatically different.
-Shadbala provides the objective measurement needed to distinguish between a planet that will deliver strong results and one that will underperform despite a good house placement.
+Shadbala, meaning 'six strengths,' is the comprehensive planetary strength calculation system in Vedic astrology.
+It evaluates each planet across six dimensions: Sthana Bala (positional), Dig Bala (directional), Kaala Bala (temporal), Cheshta Bala (motional), Naisargika Bala (natural), and Drig Bala (aspectual).
+The combined score tells you how effectively each planet can deliver its promised results.
+Kaala computes all six components for all planets using Swiss Ephemeris positional data and classical Parashari rules.
+Each component produces individual scores that sum into a total Shadbala value measured in Rupas.
+A planet is strong when its total exceeds the minimum threshold for that specific planet.
+This transforms chart reading from guesswork to quantitative analysis.
+Two people may both have Jupiter in the 10th house, but if one Jupiter has a Shadbala of 7 Rupas and the other has 3, the career outcomes will be dramatically different.
+Shadbala provides the objective measurement that distinguishes a planet that will deliver from one that will underperform.

 Shadbala Calculator